Skip to main content

 - @import "govuk_publishing_components/components/action-link";

-- @import "govuk_publishing_components/components/big-number";
+- @import "govuk_publishing_components/components/attachment";

 Using the publishing components gem without the static rendering app

-The static rendering application already includes several components from the publishing components gem.
 To avoid requesting the same stylesheet twice, we exclude any stylesheets included in static by default.

 If you are using the individual assets loading feature in an app that does not rely on static, we recommend adding the config file below in your application to ensure that the components render correctly.